-They are the beginning of academic skills and set the foundation for your child’s academic career!
+They are the beginning of academic skills and set the foundation for your child’s academic future!

-Don’t go printing out college applications or anything but do consider that your child’s first expereinces with school are super important and shape their view of themself as a learner.
+Don’t go printing out college applications right now or anything but do consider that your child’s first experiences with school are super important and shape their view of them-self as a learner.

 In the beginning school is less about actual academics like numbers and letters (although those are important too, when it’s time) and more about providing meaningful experience and practice being independent thinkers and learners.

 - Honor growth and learning over being right or correct.
 Praise effort as opposed to outcome.

-- Make a snack together!
-One thing my son and I do regularly is cook.
+- Make a snack together One thing my son and I do regularly is cook.
 I do my best to make sure we cook together at least once a week.
-Our favorites are treats like chocolate chip zuchinni bread & plum upside down cake but when there just isn’t enough time we make a snack together.
-Since he started preschool one of his new favorites is Banana Man.
+Our favorites are treats like chocolate chip zuchinni bread & plum upside down cake but when there just isn’t enough time we make a snack together I have him help me with simple dinner prep.

-- Draw & color- I buy a new box of crayons (or markers).
-I rotate crayons out as needed and replace with a new box ( I stock up during back to school sales and keep them on hand).
+- Draw & color- I several new boxes of crayons (markers & colored pencils) & rotate out as needed and replace as needed throughout the year.
+I stock up during back to school sales and keep them on hand.
 I also replenish coloring books and drawing paper.